Final report for LNE19-386R

 The partner debrief from the second round of focus groups was that it was extremely value to bring together farmers and workers and discuss the challenges inherent in agricultural labor from both perspectives.
 Two instructive things about the focus groups were: (a) the opportunity to bring farmers together and provide an opportunity to present solutions and see opportunity for change/innovation (most labor issues are so deep farmers expressed discouragement at not being able to solve the challenges or "see through the fog"; and (2) most groups had very interesting conversations that would not have started/happened without bringing multiple perspectives together.
 The focus groups were an opportunity to "plant a seed" at imagining something new, which is the hope of conducting a feasibility assessment: introducing new ideas, exploring where it may take root, and evaluating where it might lead in the future.

-The goal of this project is to explore how farmer or worker owned cooperatives or other collaborative structures can be part of the solution to an identified shortage of farm labor in the northeastern states.
-The project involves an initial round of focus groups with northeastern specialty crop producers and farm workers to discuss and provide feedback on three of four prospective business models including: 1) a farmer-owned LLC to lease labor to member farms; 2) a farmer-owned labor cooperative; 3) a workerowned labor cooperative; and, 4) an independent temporary labor agency.
+The goal of this project was to explore how farmer or worker owned cooperatives or other collaborative structures can be part of the solution to an identified shortage of farm labor in the northeastern states.
+The project involved an initial round of focus groups with northeastern specialty crop producers and farm workers to discuss and provide feedback on three of four prospective business models including: 1) a farmer-owned LLC to lease labor to member farms; 2) a farmer-owned labor cooperative; 3) a workerowned labor cooperative; and, 4) an independent temporary labor agency.
 A July 2020 report reflects the findings of the initial round of focus group interviews.
 Each focus group engaged between three and ten participants representing diverse farming experiences.

 During the first round of focus groups (held January - March 2020), of the many comments that were shared, participants’ comments fell into the following categories most frequently: